Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 [comment]: <> (Stimmt der letzter Schritt?
 Verstehe nicht ganz, wie es funktioniert.)

-[comment]: <> (Imogens Frage: Ist dann nicht Step 2: Create technical user for API access?
+[comment]: <> (Imogens Frage: Ist dann nicht Step 2 - Create technical user for API access?
 Unsicher, ob hier noch einen Zwischenschritt fehlt.
 User ist schon erstellt, aber muss er bestimmte Rechte haben?
 Oder solange ein beliebiger Benutzer den authorization flow durchgeführt hat, kann er danach API requests senden?)

-### Step 3: Generate an access token
+### Step 3 &ndash; Generate an access token

 Once you have obtained an authorization code, you can generate an access token for authentication.

-For the following steps, a cURL command line tool is used.
+Use a cURL command line tool for the following steps.

-The following parameters are required:
+#### Prerequisites

-- Client ID, defined by you when registering the client app
+- You have your client ID.
+You have defined it when registering the client app.
-- Client secret, generated when saving the app registration, see [Step 1: Register the client app](#step-1-register-the-client-app)
+- Your have your client secret.
+You have generated it when saving the app registration, see [Step 1 &ndash; Register the client app](#step-1-–-register-the-client-app).
-- Authorization code, obtained in [Step 2: Get an authorization code](#step-2-get-an-authorization-code)
+- You have your authorization code.
+You have obtained it in [Step 2 &ndash; Get an authorization code](#step-2-–-get-an-authorization-code).

+#### Procedure

 1. Send the token URL request to generate your access token, as displayed in the following request sample.